 To prevent this try to increase your water intake by two glasses per day in the form of pure water or herbal tea.
 See foods to restrict in pregnancy.

 Increase the amount of fibre in your diet, by eating plenty of fruits, raw vegetables and gel-forming fibres, such as:

 - Oat porridge

 These provide bulk in the digestive tract to help get rid of the toxins from your system.

 Pulses and legumes (beans and lentils) are rich in fibre, minerals and proteins.
-Why not add them to casseroles and soups or eat them cold with cold pressed oils (extra virgin olive oil or rapeseed oil, for example) as an alternative to salads.
+Why not add them to casseroles and soups or eat them cold with cold pressed oils (extra virgin olive oil, for example) as an alternative to salads.

 If you currently don’t eat much fibre, start introducing it gradually.
 If you’re not used to it, and in large quantities, fibre can cause bloating which may make you more uncomfortable.

 The government’s five-a-day recommendation didn’t come about because five portions are the ideal amount of fruit and vegetables for us to eat.
 It was chosen because it’s a lot more than most people get and it’s not so high that people won’t even try to reach this goal.